Pachyrhizus ahipa: Roots

 The carbohydrate-rich roots can be eaten raw and provide calories and vitamin K and vitamin C, as well as potassium.
 Normally, it is eaten fresh, almost like a fruit.
 In some raw cases, it is also prepared as a juice.
 The roots taste sweet and are crisp like an apple and are an attractive addition to green salads.
 They can be boiled and even after cooking, they retain their crunchy texture.
 Ahipa tubers are even considered to have a cleansing effect on the body.
 It is supposed to cure infections of the throat and the air passage.
-Its dry matter ranges from 15-30%.
+Its dry matter ranges from 15–30%.

-Further, the tuber contains 48-54% starch, which consists of 96-99.9% amylopectin.
+Further, the tuber contains 48–54% starch, which consists of 96–99.9% amylopectin.
 This is a very high value and especially interesting for food processing, where low solubilisation and retrogradation are important.
 Because of the high starch and amylopectin content, ahipa is a good material for the starch industry.
 Further, the suitability of the Andean bean depends on other factors such as extractability of the starch, the diameter of the starch granules or particles and their distribution.
 After nine months, the starch granules are very homogenously distributed in the tuber.
-There is a high percentage of granules, which show the same size of about 12-18 μm diameter.
+There is a high percentage of granules, which show the same size of about 12–18 μm diameter.
 This indicates that the tuber growth is completed.

-P. ahipa can produce 19-28% sugars in its root.
+P. ahipa can produce 19–28% sugars in its root.

 The protein content lies between 8 and 18%.
 The European market is economically highly interested in the protein content, mostly as feed for cattle.
-Protein content also may be interesting for the food industry, because about 80% of the protein is water-soluble and not extractable within a pH range of 2-10.
+Protein content also may be interesting for the food industry, because about 80% of the protein is water-soluble and not extractable within a pH range of 2–10.
 The lipid content is very low, below 1%.
 Altogether, the tuber shows a very good nutritional composition.
 However, because the tuber contains a lot of water, the protein and energy concentration may be rated as being medium.

 Seeds

 The seeds of the Andean bean contain high protein concentrations.
 As an adaption to insect predators, ahipa plants accumulate canavanine in its seeds.
-This is highly toxic to some insects and can pose a big problem in livestock foraging, especially if the ahipa plants escaped into the wild vegetation.
-The oil of the seeds has special properties such as high palmitic acid and γ-tocopherol concentrations, as well as few linolenic acids.
+This is highly toxic to some insects and can pose a significant problem in livestock foraging, especially if ahipa plants escaped into wild vegetation.
+The oil of the seeds has special properties, such as high palmitic acid and γ-tocopherol concentrations, as well as few linolenic acids.
 These aspects are of interest in the food industry.